GagandeepKaur97/C0768688_W2020_MAD3125_FP/README.md

 ### there   are three customers when we click on that particular customer then it will display all the details of that particular customer.
 ### there is one menu on the right side, from where we can add new customers by clicking on that ietm it will take the user to next screen.
 on which all the fields must be filled with proper details.
+### after adding the customer,it will displayed under the current customers.